SystemsApproach/tcpcc/algorithm.rst

 blocks of received data.
 This allows the sender to retransmit just the segments that are missing according to the selective acknowledgment.

 Without SACK, there are only two reasonable strategies for a sender.
 The pessimistic strategy responds to a timeout by retransmitting not just the segment that timed out, but any segments transmitted subsequently.
 In effect, the pessimistic strategy assumes the worst: that all those segments were lost.
 The disadvantage of the pessimistic strategy is that it may unnecessarily retransmit segments that were successfully received the first time.
-The other strategy is the optimistic strategy, which responds to a timeout by retransmitting only the segment that timed out.
-In effect, the optimistic approach assumes the rosiest scenario: that only the one segment has been lost.
-The disadvantage of the optimistic strategy is that it is very slow, unnecessarily, when a series of consecutive segments has been lost, as might happen when there is congestion.
+The other strategy is to respond to a timeout by retransmitting only the segment that timed out.
+This optimistic approach assumes the rosiest scenario: that only the one segment has been lost.
+The disadvantage of the optimistic strategy is that it is very slow to recover when a series of consecutive segments has been lost, as might happen when there is congestion.
 It is slow because each segment’s loss is not discovered until the sender receives an ACK for its retransmission of the previous segment.
-So it consumes one RTT per segment until it has retransmitted all the segments in the lost series.
+This means it consumes one RTT per segment until it has retransmitted all the segments in the lost series.
 With the SACK option, a better strategy is available to the sender: retransmit just the segments that fill the gaps between the segments that have been selectively acknowledged.

 4.3 Additive Increase/Multiplicative Decrease
 ---------------------------------------------

-TCP maintains a new state variable for each connection, called ``CongestionWindow``, which is used by the source to limit how much data it is allowed to have in transit at a given time.
+A better way to compute timeouts is a necessary building block, but it does not get at the heart controlling congestion.
+The central challenge is computing an estimate of how much traffic the network this sender can safely transmit.
+To this end, TCP maintains a new state variable for each connection, called ``CongestionWindow``.
+It is used by the source to limit how much data it is allowed to have in transit at a given time.

 The congestion window is congestion control’s counterpart to flow control’s advertised window.
-TCP is modified such that the maximum number of bytes of unacknowledged data allowed is now the minimum of the congestion window and the advertised window.
-Thus, using the variables defined in the previous chapter, TCP’s effective window is revised as follows:
+The TCP sender is modified such that the maximum number of bytes of unacknowledged data allowed is now the minimum of the congestion window and the advertised window.
+Thus, using the variables defined in Chapter 2, TCP’s effective window is revised as follows:

 ::